Extending the quick “Good Morning” exchange at the office may be the key to a more productive workforce.

 - This last year, I have had opportunities at work to learn and grow.

 How can such subjective statements affect the success of your business?
 Where are the questions that measure job performance and completion?
 Organic growth is a result of the innovation and productivity of fulfilled employees.
-It’s becoming increasingly evident that meeting human desires to learn and grow is “required to keep employees motivated and progressing”.
+Through our research into the topic, employee engagement and the bottom line, it’s become increasingly evident that meeting human desires to learn and grow is “required to keep employees motivated and progressing”.

 By increasing the ratio of workers who strongly agree that their opinions seem to count at work from 30% to 60%, organizations could see:

 - a 12% increase in productivity

 - a 27% reduction in turnover